-All relevant reserve leads and General Managers were informed and consulted as part of the review.
+All relevant reserve leads and the Administrative Leadership Team were informed and consulted as part of the review.

 Strategic Alignment

 The Triennial Reserve Review process helps The City become a more effective organization by ensuring its reserves are being managed properly and effectively.